 - 1. Click on the "Register" button on the Foyer and fill out the form that appears. - 2.
-Username: the user name you choose will be displayed in the chat and statistics, visible to both players and the audience. - 3.
-Password: keep it safe. - 4.
-First name and last name: write your first and last name here - 5.
-Email: enter your email address. - 6.
-Please say briefly who you are and why you would like an UpStage account - 7.
-Terms & conditions: you must agree to the terms and conditions of service in order to use the platform. - 8.
+Username: the user name you choose will be displayed in the chat and statistics, visible to both players and audience. - 3.
+Password: keep it safe (you can always use the "Forgot password?" link if you need to). - 4.
+First name and last name: write your first and last name here. - 5.
+Email: enter your email address; your account approval will be sent to this address, and other notifications from the platform. - Please say briefly who you are and why you would like an UpStage account; this needs to be meaningful, for administrators to easily distinguish between genuine accounts and spam. - 7.
+Terms & conditions: you must agree to the terms and conditions of service in order to use the platform.
+Read them here. - 8.
 Click "Register" to complete your registration.

 Note: your email address may be used by administrators to contact you about upcoming changes, scheduled maintenance, etc. It's also used in the event that you find yourself locked out of your account.
 If you're registering on the public UpStage, your information will never be shared with any third party or used for solicitation or advertising purposes.
+Read our privacy policy for more information.